j-elliott3/crm/README.md

-An all in one Customer Relations Management program written completely in Go, using Fyne for the frontend gui.
+A Customer Relations Management program you can run locally.
+Written completely in Go, using Fyne for the frontend.
 Create entries with your customer data, and update your progress from cold call to successfully closed deal.

 ## Running the Program